jonathanhogg/flitter/docs/language.md

 binds with very low precedence, a non-singleton key needs to be surrounded with brackets, e.g., `$(:circle;:radius)`.

-The state system is also used by the [physics engine](./physics.md) to communicate particle properties back to the program and by counters (see [Counters](#counters) above) for storing a starting clock value and current speed.
+The state system is also used by the [physics engine](physics.md) to communicate particle properties back to the program and by counters (see [Counters](builtins,md#counters)) for storing a starting clock value and current counter rate.
 Be careful when choosing state keys to avoid collisions between these different uses.

 ## Pragmas